rainerpm/CSAssignmentChecker/README.md

 * **#** number of submissions currently waiting to be run
 * **days1** number of school days until due date (negative is before the due date, positive is after).
 Program implements my current [Due Dates](https://docs.google.com/document/d/1FsaO3KNpjzn3G6qckAgyCPEAJk7UymidAZuEi5ZzSjs/edit#heading=h.ltopyeuk8xw6) policy.
 * **days2** number of calendar days until due date (negative is before the due date, positive is after)

+### Scoreboard
+Student results for each assignment group are stored in two scoreboard files (one using the student's name, the other using the student's secret code for anonymity).
+The teacher can share the link to the scoreboard file to allow students to see the results.
+Sometimes I use Notepad++ to project the live scoreboard (see https://www.raymond.cc/blog/monitor-log-or-text-file-changes-in-real-time-with-notepad/ on how to make Notepad++ display live results).

 ### Assignment Groups
 An assignment group is simply a grouping of assignments that use one scoreboard.
 The currently active assignment groups are listed in the javaAssignmentGroups and pythonAssignmentGroups dictionaries in the **CSACcustomize.py** file.